Target Audience: New Graduates/Analysts

 data points for each country and component can vary due to user contributions,

 reporting bias, and data availability.
 Analysts can use the average effect (the average of average deviations) instead of the total effect (the sum of average deviations) to address these variations.
-The average effect offers a more
+The average effect provides a more robust measure that helps mitigate discrepancies among data points, leading to a more reliable assessment of deviations and their impact on the quality-of-life index.

-Therefore, in the context of crowd-sourced data, where the amount
+Therefore, in the context of crowdsourced data, where the amount of available data may differ by country and component, using the

 average effect is a sensible approach.
 This method provides a more accurate and

-consistent evaluation of quality of life rankings, allowing for standardized
+consistent evaluation of quality-of-life rankings, enabling standardized

 comparisons across countries.
 Ultimately, this leads to a more reliable and